Miles Davis: Legacy and influence

-Miles Davis is considered one of the most innovative, influential, and respected figures in the history of music.
-Based on professional rankings of his albums and songs, the aggregate website Acclaimed Music lists him as the 16th most acclaimed recording artist in history.
+Miles Davis is considered one of the most innovative, influential and respected figures in the history of music.
 The Guardian described him as "a pioneer of 20th-century music, leading many of the key developments in the world of jazz."
 He has been called "one of the great innovators in jazz", and had the titles Prince of Darkness and the Picasso of Jazz bestowed upon him.
 The Rolling Stone Encyclopedia of Rock & Roll said, "Miles Davis played a crucial and inevitably controversial role in every major development in jazz since the mid-'40s, and no other jazz musician has had so profound an effect on rock.
 Miles Davis was the most widely recognized jazz musician of his era, an outspoken social critic and an arbiter of style—in attitude and fashion—as well as music."

 William Ruhlmann of AllMusic wrote, "To examine his career is to examine the history of jazz from the mid-1940s to the early 1990s, since he was in the thick of almost every important innovation and stylistic development in the music during that period ...
 It can even be argued that jazz stopped evolving when Davis wasn't there to push it forward."
 Francis Davis of The Atlantic noted that Davis's career can be seen as "an ongoing critique of bebop: the origins of 'cool' jazz..., hard bop, or 'funky'..., modal improvisation..., and jazz-rock fusion... can be traced to his efforts to tear bebop down to its essentials."

 His approach, owing largely to the African-American performance tradition that focused on individual expression, emphatic interaction, and creative response to shifting contents, had a profound impact on generations of jazz musicians.
 In 2016, digital publication The Pudding, in an article examining Davis's legacy, found that 2,452 Wikipedia pages mention Davis, with over 286 citing him as an influence.

 On November 5, 2009, U.S. Representative John Conyers of Michigan sponsored a measure in the United States House of Representatives to commemorate Kind of Blue on its 50th anniversary.
 The measure also affirms jazz as a national treasure and "encourages the United States government to preserve and advance the art form of jazz music".
 It passed with a vote of 409–0 on December 15, 2009.
 The trumpet Davis used on the recording is displayed on the campus of the University of North Carolina at Greensboro.
 It was donated to the school by Arthur "Buddy" Gist, who met Davis in 1949 and became a close friend.
 The gift was the reason why the jazz program at UNCG is named the Miles Davis Jazz Studies Program.